DizNicolasAmor/resources/docs/PRIVACY.md

 ## GPG

-It is a tool ti encrypt and decrypt files and directories.
+It is a tool to encrypt and decrypt files and directories.

 ```
 # it will create a MY_FILE.txt.gpg file